 Welcome to IEA Wind Member Country Activities for Italy

-This new supporting scheme for RES, which came into force at the end of 2012, considers three different incentive access mechanisms: direct access, registration access, and auction access.
-Registration and auction access is constrained by annual quotas.
-The access mechanism depends on the plant size and characteristics (i.e., integrally rebuilt, repowered, or refurbished plant).
-Incentive tariffs depend on plant size and characteristics as well (i.e., land-based or offshore plant).
-An issue critical to investors is the annual quotas established for auction in the next three years.
-These quotas are thought to be too low with respect to the annual new added capacity usually installed so far.
-What is more, the auction access threshold of 5 MW as wind park capacity is also considered to be too low.
-These fears were confirmed by the dramatic decrease in new installations during 2013.
+This context represents the dreaded consequences of the new support scheme for renewable energy sources (RES), which came into force at the end of 2012.
+Under this scheme, incentive access is constrained by established annual quotas, which involve a severe limitation for new installations with respect to the trend in the previous years.
+This scheme considers three different incentive access mechanisms: direct access, access by registration, and access by auction.
+Registration and auction access is constrained by established annual quotas.
+The access mechanism depends on the wind farm size and characteristics (i.e., integrally rebuilt, repowered, or refurbished plant).
+Incentive tariffs depend on project size and characteristics as well (i.e., land-based or offshore).
+According to investors, the critical aspects of this scheme are the annual established quotas (thought to be too low with respect to the annual new added capacity usually installed so far), the low basic tariff of the incentive, and the auction access threshold of 5 MW as plant capacity (also considered to be too low).